Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning: Analysis

+\myparagraph{Difficulty.} We present a complexity-stratified analysis of \synth tasks in Table~\ref{tab:ana_task_complexity}.
+Overall, the two advanced models achieve only 36.1\% and 62.6\% Pass@1 respectively, confirming that \synth tasks are non-trivial (GPT-5.1's lower rate may be partly due to its occasional refusal to follow the system prompt).
+Pass rates decrease monotonically with complexity for both models, and 69\% of Very-Hard tasks are unsolved by either.
+Furthermore, from our RL training logs, 27.1\%, 23.7\%, and 28.2\% of tasks are never solved even once by Qwen3-4B/8B/14B throughout the entire training process (14B only optimizes for 32 steps), providing further evidence that \synth generates genuinely challenging tasks that remain difficult even after extensive RL exploration.

 \myparagraph{Diversity.} Figure~\ref{fig:diversity_analysis} analyzes diversity from semantic and topical perspectives.
 Embedding diversity remains stable as pool size grows, suggesting newly generated environments continue to add novel content rather than forming duplicates.
 Meanwhile, category coverage steadily increases, showing that \synth globally expands into new regions instead of collapsing to a few dominant domains.
-Overall, quality and diversity results suggest that \synth can scale to thousands of high-quality environments while maintaining diversity.
+We further conduct a code-level similarity study using AST-based duplicate detection and token/n-gram Jaccard metrics.
+The cross-environment AST function duplicate rate is 0.0\% and endpoint name Jaccard is 0.004 (Appendix~\ref{appendix:code_diversity}), confirming that diversity holds even at the implementation level.